-This report titled 'US Leftover Weapons in Afghanistan' offers a comprehensive overview of the abandoned US weapons in Afghanistan in August 2021.
-While doing so, the report highlights US and Taliban's tackling the issue of the abandoned weapons since 2021 to date, and also discusses Pakistan and other regional and international countries' concerns and perspectives regarding the leftover weapons.
-The report also provides key recommendations to address the lingering issue of the recovery of the weapons that fueling terrorism in Pakistan and bordering countries as well.
+This report titled 'US Leftover Weapons in Afghanistan' prepared by the Institute of Regional Studies, (IRS) offers a comprehensive overview of the abandoned US weapons in Afghanistan in August 2021.
+While doing so, the report highlights US and Taliban's tackling the issue of the abandoned weapons since 2021 to date, and also discusses Pakistan and other regional and international countries' concerns and perspectives regarding the abandoned weapons.
+The report also provides key recommendations to address the lingering issue of the recovery of the weapons that fueling terrorism in Pakistan and beyond.

-Snapshot of US Leftover Weapons in Afghanistan
+1. Snapshot of US Leftover Weapons in Afghanistan